skupperproject/skupper-website/input/docs/cli/podman.md

    If there are multiple clients on different sites, filter the view to each client to determine the effect of cost on traffic.
    For example, in a two site network linked with a high cost with servers and clients on both sites, you can see that a client is served by the local servers while a local server is available.

+A common use-case for specifying cost is to provide automatic failover.
+As described in ../cli/index.html#deploying-single-logical-service[Deploying a single logical service], you might have two instances of a server with a high cost for the link to the backup server:

+* local server (effective cost = 0)
+* remote server (link cost = 99999)

+In this case, connections are always routed to the local server and fails over to the remote server when the local server becomes available.

+Some complex applications, especially stateful ones, require "orchestrated" failover, meaning you need control over the order in which traffic is redirected from one set of workloads to another.
+Skupper does not offer this type of orchestration, you need to implement that orchestration for those applications.

 ## Exposing services on the service network from a Linux host

 After creating a service network, exposed services can communicate across that network.